Wavyleaf Oak

 Frequently asked questions

-- Yes.
-Oak — Wavyleaf is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+- Yes, Wavyleaf Oak is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 6–15 ft tall and 8–15 ft wide.